Skip to main content

 export default Analytics;

-For Supabase-specific setups, you need to include a database auth token (dbAuthToken) in the iFrame src URL.
-This token is used to authenticate users and identify what RLS policies should apply to the given user.Example updated iFrame URL:
+For databases with Row-Level Security policies (Postgres, Redshift, or Supabase), you need to include a database auth token (dbAuthToken) in the iFrame src URL.
+This token identifies the current user and is used by your database’s RLS policies to filter data at the row level.Example updated iFrame URL:

 <iframe